rahkum96/Churn-Modelling-Artificial-Neural-Network/README.md

 - https://github.com/rahkum96/Churn-Modelling-Artificial-Neural-Network/blob/main/Churn_Modelling_ANN_Hyperparameter.ipynb

-## Steps to run this application in your system:
+## Steps to run this notebook in your system:
 - Clone or download the repo.
 - Open command prompt in the downloaded folder.